-Mangawhai is Kaipara District's fastest growing town and surrounding rural area, with the population growing from 3,144 in 2013 to 5,031 in 2018 - representing a 60% increase (Census 2018).
+Mangawhai and surrounding rural area is Kaipara District's fastest growing settlement, with the population increasing from 3,144 in 2013 to 5,031 in 2018 - a 60% increase (Census 2018).
 The population forecasts are to grow to 9,041 in 2031 through to 12,718 in 2051.
-This population increase has supported the viability of a proposed large commercial development and the possibility of extending the residential and commercial zoning in Mangawhai Heads and Mangawhai Village.
+The population increase has supported the viability of a proposed large commercial development and the possibility of extending the residential and commercial zoning in Mangawhai Heads and Mangawhai Village.

-This has required a corresponding growth in access to Council services and accommodation for Council functions.
+It requires a corresponding growth in Council services and accommodation for Council functions.